CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

 ---

-Camunda 7 supports template engines which are implemented as script engines compatible with JSR-223.
+Operatonsupports template engines which are implemented as script engines compatible with JSR-223.
 As a result, templates can be used everywhere where scripts can be used.

-In community distributions of Camunda 7, the following template engine is provided out of the
+In community distributions of Operaton, the following template engine is provided out of the
 box:

 * [FreeMarker][freemarker]